Light-Sensei/AlphaUB/CONTRIBUTING.md

 # Welcome To Contributing Guide
 Any contribution done to this repository will be appreciated! 🎉

-### About Ultroid
+### About ALPHA
-- **Ultroid** is Telegram Userbot, which allow you to perform many task easily.
+- **ALPHA** is Telegram Userbot, which allow you to perform many task easily.
 - It's base core is a pip package named [`AlphaOP`](https://GitHub.com/Cultured_Heaven/AlphaOP).
-- This repository, contains Ultroid's official plugin files.
+- This repository, contains ALPHA's official plugin files.
-- moreover, Ultroid User also have an option to get more plugins available at [`UltroidAddons`](https://github.com/Cultured_Heaven/UltroidAddons)
+- moreover, ALPHA User also have an option to get more plugins available at [`ALPHAAddons`](https://github.com/Cultured_Heaven/ALPHAAddons)

 ### Issues
 - Search for existing Similar issues.